-Lavender oil has been used and cherished for centuries for its unmistakable aroma and myriad benefits.
-In ancient times, the Egyptians and Romans used Lavender for bathing, relaxation, cooking, and as a perfume.
-Its calming and relaxing qualities, when taken internally, continue to be Lavender’s most notable attributes.
-Applied topically, Lavender oil is frequently used to reduce the appearance of skin imperfections.
-Add to bath water to soak away stress or apply to the temples and the back of the neck.
-Add a few drops of Lavender oil to pillows, bedding, or bottoms of feet to relax and prepare for a restful night’s sleep.
-Due to Lavender’s versatile properties, it is considered the must-have oil to have on hand at all times.
+Lavender is widely considered a must-have essential oil because of its versatility.
+It’s been used and cherished for centuries because of its unmistakable aroma and myriad of benefits.
+Ancient Egyptians and Romans used lavender for bathing and cooking and as a perfume.
+Its calming, relaxing aroma promotes a peaceful environment.
+When taken internally, Lavender can help soothe and relax the mind.* When applied topically, Lavender may reduce the appearance of skin imperfections.
+Add it to bathwater to soak away stress or apply to your temples and the back of your neck.
+Add a few drops to pillows, bedding, or the bottoms of your feet to prepare for a restful night’s sleep.

-- Add a few drops of Lavender oil to pillows, bedding, or bottoms of feet at bedtime.
+- Add a few drops to pillows, bedding, or the bottoms of the feet at bedtime.

-- Keep a bottle of Lavender oil on hand to soothe occasional skin irritations.
+- Apply topically to soothe occasional skin irritations.

-- Freshen your linen closet, mattress, car, or the air by combining Lavender essential oil with water in a spray bottle.
+- Freshen your linen closet, mattress, car, or the air by combining a few drops with water in a spray bottle.

-- Use in cooking to soften citrus flavors and add a flavorful twist to marinades, baked goods, and desserts.
+- Use while cooking to soften citrus flavors and add a flavorful twist to marinades, baked goods, and desserts.

 Aromatic use: Add three to four drops to the diffuser of your choice.